-Political talks, central bank plan lift Argentina markets after grim rout

-BUENOS AIRES (Reuters) - Argentine markets on Thursday bucked a dismal three-day losing streak on signs of political compromise to tackle a dizzying economic crisis and a new central bank measure to prop up a currency that had lost around a quarter of its value.

-The peso began to fall on Monday after presidential candidate Alberto Fernandez, running alongside former leftist President Cristina Fernandez de Kirchner, unexpectedly trounced center-right President Mauricio Macri, whose austerity measures turned off voters in Sunday’s primary vote.
+Argentina's Macri shelves sales taxes as he seeks to cut left's lead

+Macri has already announced a series of welfare subsidies and tax cuts for lower-income workers since the weekend.
+He has also promised to raise the minimum wage, temporarily freeze gasoline prices and increase the income tax bracket floor by 20%.
+On Thursday, he announced plans to help people with inflation-linked mortgages.

+On Sunday, center-left presidential candidate Alberto Fernandez trounced Macri by a margin of 15 percentage points, suggesting he could win October’s presidential ballot in the first round.

-The result prompted fears of a return to protectionist policies and the end of free-market economic reforms should Fernandez triumph in October’s election, as now seems likely.
+The result spooked markets on fears of a return to protectionist policies and the end of free-market economic reforms should Fernandez triumph in October.
+His vice presidential candidate is former leftist President Cristina Fernandez de Kirchner.

+Argentina is no stranger to financial crises and memories of a painful 2002 debt default - that plunged much of the population into poverty - still linger.

+But its latest lurch, in which the peso lost about a quarter of its value in three days, comes amid widespread volatility and fears of a global recession sparked by the U.S.-China trade war, and ongoing protests in Hong Kong.

 There had been few signs of rapprochement between Macri and Fernandez in the immediate aftermath of the vote, but as markets continued to tumble on Wednesday, they spoke on the phone, agreeing to try to calm volatility.
 Fernandez later said his economic plans did not contemplate a debt default.